Advertising campaigns were launched September 2020

 Increase the conversion rate from the site with the current traffic and the current budget

-For our client, we offered the CRO (conversion rate optimization) service in order to increase the number of sales and increase profits, while not adding to the budget or increasing the amount of traffic.
+For our client, we offered the CRO (conversion rate optimization) service to increase the number of sales and increase profits, while not adding to the budget or increasing the amount of traffic.

 First of all, we analyzed the current state of the site and the data in analytics to understand what we have to work with and what weaknesses the website has.

 The first thing we noticed was the website loading time and the image loading speed.
 It was the weak point of the website, though it was not too low.

 The average loading speed of the website was about 4 seconds, but for today’s situation, it is too much.

 We also calculated the approximate benefit only from website acceleration:

 On average, the website receives 300 sales of $59 each, which is $17,700 per month.
 If there are 30 more sales, the revenue will increase by $1,770.